Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Results and discussion

-Finally, the performance of MMA was tested against the L-BFGS and Newton methods, with the latter executed with Spinach v2.8.
-The test case involved optimizing a universal rotation pulse ($90_{\text{x}}^{\text{o}}$).
-The linear algebra was implemented in Hilbert space, where a unique target propagator ($U = \exp\left[-\text{i}\pi I_{\text{x}}/2\right]$) favored by the optimization algorithm can be defined~\cite{kobzar2012Exploring}.
-Unlike the propagation method in GRAPE, the FEM model approximates spin evolution directly using a linear combination of basis functions.
+The performance of MMA was tested against the L-BFGS and Newton-Raphson methods, with the latter two executed using Spinach v2.8.
+The test case involved optimizing a broadband universal rotation pulse, designed to realize the target propagator $\mathbf{U} = \exp\left(-\text{i}\pi \mathbf{I_{\text{x}}}/2 \right)$ across a \SI{20}{kHz} offset range.
+The shaped pulse has a duration of \SI{500}{\micro s}, discretized into 500 time bins, with a nominal amplitude of \SI{10}{kHz} and $\pm 10\%$ scaling variations.
+The linear algebra was implemented in Hilbert space, where a unique target propagator favored by the optimization algorithm can be defined~\cite{kobzar2012Exploring}.
+Unlike the step-by-step propagation in the GRAPE method, the FEM model approximates spin evolution directly using a linear combination of basis functions.
 As a result, the effective propagator is not explicitly constructed, rendering propagator optimization currently infeasible within the FEM framework.
-Hence, we used GRAPE to compute the gradient for both MMA and L-BFGS, and the Hessian matrix for the Newton method.
-To accelerate computation, 7 MATLAB workers were employed.
-Figure~\ref{fig-UR_mmaVSlbfgs}a shows the convergence behavior of the three methods.
-L-BFGS exhibits stable but slower convergence as the fidelity approaches the target.
-The Newton method converges more rapidly and stably, while MMA achieves a comparable convergence rate to the Newton method, albeit with a non-monotonic curve due to the fidelity constraints being treated as inequality conditions.
-The wall-clock times, shown in Fig.~\ref{fig-UR_mmaVSlbfgs}b, indicate that MMA completes the optimization faster than both L-BFGS and the Newton method.
+AUXMAT was used to compute the gradient for both MMA and L-BFGS, and the Hessian matrix for the Newton-Raphson method; propagators were calculated using a Taylor series expansion truncated to machine precision.
+The convergence behavior shown in Fig.~\ref{fig-UR_mmaVSlbfgs}a indicates that L-BFGS achieves stable but slower convergence as the fidelity approaches the target.
+The Newton method converges more rapidly and stably, while MMA achieves a comparable convergence rate to the Newton-Raphson method, albeit with a non-monotonic curve.
+The wall-clock times, shown in Fig.~\ref{fig-UR_mmaVSlbfgs}b, indicate that MMA completes the optimization faster than both L-BFGS and the Newton-Raphson methods.